top of page

 Conclusion

-These two stories offer stark lessons in what happens when we sacrifice the wildly important for the merely important.
-We’ve taught children that we have the luxury or privilege to ignore their wildly important realities in service to policies, rules, test scores, and outcomes, and our own unexamined racism that perpetuates these practices.
-Perhaps worst of all, we’ve taught them how to ignore their own wildly important lives.
+These two stories offer stark contrasts in what happens when we sacrifice the wildly important for the merely important.
+They demonstrate what happens when we perpetuate or address systems that privilege policies, rules, test scores, outcomes, and our own unexamined racism over students' and famiiies' wildly important realities.

 There are serious consequences when we get it wrong.